Yuki’s Kitchen Japanese Fermentation Workshop (June 2026)

 Monday, 15th to Thursday, 18th June 2026

-We highly recommend booking both courses to enjoy the most immersive, informative, stuff-yourself-silly culinary week of the year!
+We highly recommend booking both Yuki's Fermentation workshop and our Summer Cucina Povera enjoy the most immersive, informative, stuff-yourself-silly culinary week of the year!

 To reserve spots in both courses, please contact: heather.percival@potentino.com

-We couldn’t be more excited to welcome her to Potentino for this special event.
+We couldn’t be more excited to welcome Yuki to Potentino for this special event.
+You can explore her work at yukiskitchen.com, follow her daily practice on Instagram, or read her writing on Japanese Food, Simply (Substack).

 Yuki Gomi is a Japanese-born chef, food writer and teacher known for making Japanese home cooking accessible, nourishing and rooted in real technique.
 Raised near Mount Fuji, she grew up cooking with natural, home-grown ingredients — an upbringing that shaped her belief that good food should be simple, seasonal and heartfelt.